davidmoreno/rtpmidid/tests/README.md

 ## WIP

-* [x] Basic mDNS
+- [x] Basic mDNS
-* [ ] Announce check if announced mDNS
+- [x] Announce check if announced mDNS
-* [ ] Connect to rtpmidi peers
+- [x] Connect to rtpmidi peers
-* [ ] Disconnect from rtpmidi peers
+- [x] Disconnect from rtpmidi peers
-* [ ] Clock
+- [x] Clock
-* [ ] Journal N
+- [ ] Journal N
-* [ ] More journals
+- [ ] More journals

 ## Test cases

-1. Connect to rtpmidi by Tobias Erichsen
+## 1. Connect to rtpmidi by Tobias Erichsen

-* rtpmidi announces its existence, so rtpmidid ports are created locally
+- rtpmidi announces its existence, so rtpmidid ports are created locally
-* connect at rtpmidi, and then another rtpmidi port appear.
+- connect at rtpmidi, and then another rtpmidi port appear.
-* Should it be the very same?
+- Should it be the very same?

-2. Remote disconnect
+## 2. Remote disconnect

-* If remote end disconnects, then the alsa connection should be removed.
+- If remote end disconnects, then the alsa connection should be removed.

+## 3. does not send CK on connection

+1. Create two rtpmidid
+2. Connect aseqdump to the peer1/peer2
+3. Connect vmpk at the peer2/aseqdump

+Should:
+Work no more.
+Send CK and keep connection.

+CK is sent by clients when connection finishes, looks like never finishes?

+Does:
+Stop the connection as nobody does the CK cycles.

+FIXED.